bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 To overcome these limitations, Bevy 0.14 introduces two complementary "push"-style mechanisms inspired by the ever-wonderful C ECS, [flecs]:

-1. [**Component Lifecyle Hooks:**](https://dev-docs.bevyengine.org/bevy/ecs/component/struct.ComponentHooks.html) Mutations to the world that automatically occur in response to **lifecycle events**: whenever a component of the given type is added, overwritten or removed.
+1. [**Component Lifecycle Hooks:**](https://dev-docs.bevyengine.org/bevy/ecs/component/struct.ComponentHooks.html) Mutations to the world that automatically occur in response to **lifecycle events**: whenever a component of the given type is added, overwritten or removed.
 2. [**Observers:**](https://dev-docs.bevyengine.org/bevy/ecs/observer/struct.Observer.html) On-demand systems that listen to [`Trigger`] events, which commonly target specific entities.
 These systems are run sequentially and recursively at the next command flush point in response to a trigger being sent.

 Only one hook per component type can be registered, and it cannot be overwritten.